loading content..

 Principal Investigator: Todd Clear

-Abstract: he purpose of this project is to fill in this gap by examining the impact of level of prison cycling—the removal of people for incarceration and their eventual return—on those places, with a specific focus on the relationship between incarceration and crime.
-The study is rooted in the social science tradition that views crime...
+Abstract: he purpose of this project is to fill in this gap by examining the impact of level of prison cycling—the removal of people for incarceration and their eventual return—on...
 Learn More

 Project